-Along with my much-loved green T-shirt (if you've seen my cycling videos you'll know what I mean!), they form part of my core group of bike touring essentials.
+Along with my much-loved green T-shirt (if you've seen my cycling videos you'll know what I mean!), this cool pair of riding shorts form part of my core group of bike touring essentials.
 It would feel weird cycling without them!

 ** Check out Endura Hummvee II Amazon UK site – Click here **

 ** Check out Endura Hummvee II Shorts on Amazon US site – Click here **

 Until now, although I have mentioned the Endura cycling shorts in different blog posts, I hadn't reviewed them.
 As I've recently just bought a new pair though, I thought it was about time!